jesseyuen/portfolio-2021/src/projects/building-a-design-community.md

 ---
 layout: layouts/project.njk
-title: Building a design community
+title: Growing a design community
 blurb: Doing my bit to establish a national community of interaction designers (and friends)
 roles: